 For those who wish to honor Enya’s memory by helping other dogs and cats,

-she asked that you make a donation to Denver City Animal Shelter.
+she asks that you make a donation to Denver City Animal Shelter.

 Sunday, October 26, 2014, Miss Enya crossed over the rainbow bridge into malamute heaven.
 After a hard and painful battle with bone cancer, she was finally at peace.

 She was able to attend her therapy pet Halloween party and sing her sweet Malamute song for everyone on Saturday, which was the best way for her to spend her last day.

 Enya asked that those who wish can honor her memory by donating to Denver Animal Shelter, from which she was adopted in 2009.
 She would like to help other dogs and cats have a chance to find loving forever homes.
 Donations can be made at http://www.denvergov.org/denveranimalshelter/DenverAnimalShelter/Donate/tabid/445387/Default.aspx.

 The Canine/Feline Behavior Counseling 10th anniversary party was a celebration of Enya’s life.